 The General Data Protection Regulation (GDPR) has come into effect on 25 May 2018 which intended to strengthen and unify data protection for all individuals.

-In accordance with GDPR guidelines, our aim is to have safeguards in place to protect your privacy and ensure that you feel confident about the security of the personal data which you provide to us.
+In accordance with GDPR guidelines, our aim is to have safeguards in place to protect your privacy and ensure that you feel confident about the security of your personal data you provide us with.

-• we are required to do so by law i.e a legal obligation
+We are required to do so by law i.e. a legal obligation

-• you have entered into a contract with us for a service –for example processing credit card payment
+You have entered into a contract with us for a service –for example processing credit card payment

-• in the public interest – where this has a clear basis in law
+In the public interest – where this has a clear basis in law

-• vital interests – for example protection of life in a medical emergency
+Vital interests – for example protection of life in a medical emergency

 What personal data do we collect?